jantjehier/programmeerproject/PROCES.md

 # day 7

+The timeline visualisation works but only for the Beatles.
 I added a hover function with labels to the timeline.
 I also made code that searches for the lowest and highest year and determines the part of the timeline that should be visable and started with the piechart.

 # day 8